lamhq/tech-notes/software-engineering/software-architecture/microservices/5-comm-implementation/3-serialization.md

 Schemas can come in lots of different types, and picking a serialization format will typically define which schema technology you can use.

-> If you’re working with raw XML, you’d use XML Schema Definition (XSD).
-If you’re working with raw JSON, you’d use JSON Schema.
+> If you're working with raw XML, you'd use XML Schema Definition (XSD).
+If you're working with raw JSON, you'd use JSON Schema.

 Some of the technology choices require the use of **explicit schemas**.
 SOAP works through the use of a WSDL, while gRPC requires the use of a protocol buffer specification.